Will-Hellinger/confluence-crawler/docs/setup.md

 - Optional launch arguments and their functions
 - How to pull the project

+## Where does this project store its data?

+Upon the first launch, the project will create a new folder named `confluence-crawler` within your documents directory and copy the entire data directory into it.
+This is to ensure that data will be retained for future versions of the software.

+## Logs and Exports

+The program generates logs to help you track its activities and diagnose any issues.
+These logs are stored in the `out` directory within the `logs` folder.
+The `out` directory can be located inside the `confluence-crawler` folder.
+Each log file is timestamped for easy identification.

+Additionally, you can export the data collected by the program.
+The exports are saved in the `exports` directory, also within the `out` directory.
+You'll find them inside the `confluence-crawler` folder as well.
+The exported files are direct .doc downloads of each page.

 ## I don't have an info.json!

 If the project hasn't run before, you won't have an info.json file.
 You can either copy the default_info.json file and rename it to info.json, or launch the project once to generate the file automatically.